 A sassy texturized bob for fine hair can look incredible.
 Growing older, it’s not easy to prevent thinning tresses, and that’s normal.
 So, when wanting to make the hair appear fuller, go for a short haircut with a lot of texture.
 Ask for a razor cut technique for more detailed edges, too!

-Modern Wedge Cut for Senior Women
+Modern Wedge Cut with a Side Fringe for Senior Women